 Being part of the Military doesn't mean giving up a social life.
 In fact, it's quite the opposite.
 From recreational facilities on base and special entertainment to sports leagues and discounted leisure travel, military personnel often maintain very active social lives.

 There are plenty of on-base entertainment resources available to service members and their families: gyms, movie theaters, bowling alleys, parks and more.
 In addition to facilities, the Military also works with Armed Forces Entertainment to bring exclusive entertainment shows.
-Today, Armed Forces Entertainment hosts more than 600 exclusive entertainment shows around the world each year at 200 military installations, featuring some of the most popular musicians, comedians, athletes and actors.
+Today, Armed Forces Entertainment hosts hundreds of exclusive entertainment shows around the world each year at various military installations, featuring some of the most popular musicians, comedians, athletes and actors.